hpcugent/vsc_user_docs/mkdocs/docs/HPC/MATLAB.md

 {% if site == gent %}
-Only a limited amount of MATLAB sessions can be active at the same time because there are only a limited amount of MATLAB research licenses available on the {{university}} MATLAB license server.
+Only a limited amount of MATLAB sessions can be active at the same time because there are only a limited amount of MATLAB research licenses available on the {{ university }} MATLAB license server.
 If each job would need a license, licenses would quickly run out.
 {% endif %}
 ## How to compile MATLAB code